 The ISP also includes other formal and informal services and supports that the beneficiary wants and/or needs.
 The ISP provides for supports and coordination for the beneficiary to access educational services, generic community resources and Medicaid state plan services.
-The Tailored Care Manager makes sure that the ISP contains a plan for coordinating services, including the Tailored Care Manager's responsibility for overall plan coordination of waiver and other services.
+The care coordinator makes sure that the ISP contains a plan for coordinating services, including the care coordinator's responsibility for overall plan coordination of waiver and other services.

 The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as beneficiary needs change.
-Tailored Care Manager/Care Coordinator will work with beneficiaries to identify potential sources of services and support; paid and non paid natural supports within their catchment areas.
+Care coordinators / Care Manager will work with beneficiaries to identify potential sources of services and support; paid and non paid natural supports within their catchment areas.
 Also, the PIHP will ensure that beneficiaries eligible for Medicaid will have freedom of choice of qualified providers.
 The process for review and approval/authorization of beneficiary ISPs is a primary function of the PIHP.
 All initial/annual/plan updates require an authorized signature(s) and will be signed by relevant providers.